cozy/cozy-doctypes/docs/io.cozy.contacts.md

       - `_id`: {string} id of the io.cozy.contacts.accounts document
       - `_type`: {string} doctype "io.cozy.contacts.accounts"

-- `trashed`: {boolean} is `true` if the contact is marked for removal and will be deleted soon (e.g. after remote deletion is confirmed)
+- `trashed?`: {boolean} is `true` if the contact is marked for removal and will be deleted soon (e.g. after remote deletion is confirmed)

 - `me`: {boolean} whether the contact matches the cozy owner (defaults to `false`)